Reading time: 4 minutes

 On this page

-As an employer, you’re responsible for making regular Superannuation Guarantee contributions into your employees’ super accounts to help them save for retirement.
+As an employer, you’re responsible for making regular Super Guarantee (SG) contributions into your employees’ super accounts to help them save for retirement.

-But working out who is or isn’t eligible for the SG can be a little tricky.
+But working out who should get regular SG contributions can be confusing.

 Superannuation Guarantee: What is it?

 The SG is money you pay to your workers to help provide for their retirement, and it generally forms part of their remuneration package.
-The amount is a set amount of an employee’s salary or wages, with the percentage set by the government.
+The quarterly contribution is a set amount of an employee’s salary or wages, with the percentage set by the government.

 If you have eligible employees, you must pay their SG contributions at least four times a year by the quarterly due dates and you must report your contributions electronically in a standard format.